Adrian-Jablonski/python-excercises/Hero_RPG_V3_Pygame/readme.md

 ### c.
 Equipment

-This is not set up yet but the equipment will give additional bonus's to Power and Defense.
+This is not set up yet but the equipment will give additional bonuses to Power and Defense.

 ### 9. Hero Death: